catsocks/sdl-pong/README.md

 ## Build

+You can build the project using either [CMake](https://cmake.org/) or by simply running build.sh on an Unix-like system.

 The only build requirements for a native build are the SDL library version 2 and a C compiler with support for C99.
 I have only built this project on Linux but it should be buildable on Windows and macOS as it is or with very minor changes.

-You can build the project using either [CMake](https://cmake.org/) or by simply running build.sh on an Unix-like system.

-For a WebAssembly build you only need to additionally install [Emscripten](https://emscripten.org/index.html) and you can build using CMake or by running build-wasm.sh.
+For a WebAssembly build you only need to additionally install [Emscripten](https://emscripten.org/index.html) and you can build using CMake with the help of the __emcmake__ tool or by running build-wasm.sh.

+To build for Windows using MinGW it's helpful to use __mingw64-cmake__ or __mingw32-cmake__ in place of the default CMake executable.

 ## License